amadeus4dev/developer-guides/docs/resources/hotels.md

 [Hotel Name Autocomplete API](https://developers.amadeus.com/self-service/category/hotel/api-doc/hotel-name-autocomplete/api-reference) provides a list of up to 20 hotels whose names most closely match the search query string.
 For each hotel in the results, the API also provides descriptive data, including the hotel name, address, geocode, property type, IATA hotel code and the Amadeus hotel ID.

 The two mandatory query parameters for this API are the `keyword` and `subtype`.
 The keyword can be anything from four to fourty letters.
-The sub type is the category of search, which cab be either `HOTEL_LEISURE` to target aggregators or `HOTEL_GDS` to target the chains directly.
+The sub type is the category of search, which can be either `HOTEL_LEISURE` to target aggregators or `HOTEL_GDS` to target the chains directly.

 ```bash